kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 question.
 -->

+Quality of service for COSI is somewhat hard to define because of the reliance on 3rd party Drivers.
+Any SLO that relies on Driver behavior is likely not a good target for COSI itself.
+However, COSI administrators and Driver developers are likely to want SLIs that can help them meet their own SLOs.
+To this end, COSI will provide SLIs that can be used to determine driver provisioning times and error rates.

+COSI should still have its own SLOs which are independent of Driver SLIs.
+COSI's SLOs are also reliant on Kubernetes API response times and the number of COSI resources present.
+Let us assume a Kubernetes cluster with fewer than 250 total COSI Buckets, BucketClaims, and BucketAccesses.
+Let us also assume a Kubernetes cluster with API response times under 250ms at this scale.

+COSI's SLO will be to provision 99% of resources within 10 seconds when the Driver is able to consistently complete gRPC calls in under 2.5 seconds.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?

 <!--
 Pick one more of these and delete the rest.
 -->

-- [ ] `cosi_operation_total_seconds`
+- [ ] `operation_total_seconds`
   - Type: Histogram
     - Histogram Buckets: 0.1, 0.25, 0.5, 1, 2.5, 5, 10, 15, 30, 60, 120, 300, 600, '+Inf'
-  - Reported by: COSI Controller
+  - Reported by: COSI Controller (BucketClaim, BucketAccess) and COSI Sidecar (Bucket).
   - Definition: COSI operation end-to-end duration in number of seconds.
-For example, the duration from when a BucketClaim resource is created until BucketClaim has `Status.ReadyToUse=true`.
+For example, the duration from when a BucketClaim resource processed until is has status condition Provisioned==True.
   - Labels:
     - `driver_name` - name of COSI driver the operation runs against
     - `resource_kind` - Bucket, BucketClaim, BucketAccess
     - `operation` - Create, Delete
-  - Calculation note:
-    - Create:
-      - Time delta between the resource's meta.creationTimestamp and when Status.XReady=true is successfully applied
-    - Delete:
-      - Time delta between the resource's meta.deletionTimestamp and when the resource's finalizer is successfully removed
+    - `deletion_policy` - Delete, Retain (Delete for all BucketAccesses)
+    - `provisioning_type` - Dynamic, Static (Dynamic for all BucketAccesses)
+    - `status` - Unknown, Succeeded, Failed, Canceled
+  - Note: Both Controller and Sidecar operate on BucketAccesses with a handoff between.
+In order to report BucketAccess metrics consistently, the COSI will need to artificially gate Deletes to ensure the Sidecar does not begin deletion until the Controller can record deletion start.
-- [ ] `cosi_operation_count`
+- [ ] `operations_in_flight`
-  - Type: Counter
+  - Type: Gauge
-  - Reported by: COSI Controller
+  - Reported by: COSI Controller (BucketClaim, BucketAccess) and COSI Sidecar (Bucket).
-  - Definition: Total number of end-to-end reconciliations conducted by the COSI controller.
+  - Definition: Total number of end-to-end reconciliations in progress.
   - Labels:
     - `driver_name` - name of COSI driver the operation runs against
-    - `resource_kind` - Bucket, BucketClaim, BucketAccess
+    - `resource_kind` - BucketClaim, BucketAccess
     - `operation` - Create, Delete
+    - `deletion_policy` - Delete, Retain
-    - `status` - Unknown, Succeeded, Canceled
+    - `provisioning_type` - Dynamic, Static
-- [ ] `cosi_sidecar_operation_duration_seconds`
+- [ ] `driver_operation_total_seconds`
   - Type: Histogram
     - Histogram buckets: 0.1, 0.25, 0.5, 1, 2.5, 5, 10, 15, 30, 60, 120, 300, 600, '+Inf'
-  - Reported by: COSI provisioner sidecar
+  - Reported by: COSI Sidecar
-  - Definition: Total number of seconds spent by the controller on a gRPC operation from end to end
+  - Definition: Total number of seconds spent by the controller on a gRPC operation from end to end.
   - Labels:
     - `driver_name` - name of the COSI driver the operation runs against
     - `method_name` - gRPC operation name (e.g., `DriverCreateBucket`, `DriverGetInfo`)
-    - `grpc_status_code` (e.g., "OK", "InvalidArgument")
-- [ ] `cosi_sidecar_operation_errors_total`
-  - Type: Counter
-  - Definition: Total number of errors returned from a gPRC operation
-  - Reported by: COSI provisioner sidecar
-  - Labels:
-    - `driver_name` - name of the COSI driver the operation runs against
-    - `method_name` - gRPC operation name (e.g., `DriverCreateBucket`, `DriverGetInfo`)
+    - `status_code` - gRPC status code (e.g., 0=OK, 3=InvalidArgument, etc.)

-- [ ] Other (treat as last resort)
-  - Details:

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?